mlabonne/llm-course/README.md

 - [Hugging Face - LLM.int8()](https://huggingface.co/blog/hf-bitsandbytes-integration): Introduction to 8-bit matrix multiplication with LLM.int8().
 - [Hugging Face - QLoRA](https://huggingface.co/blog/4bit-transformers-bitsandbytes): Blog post introducing QLoRA with notebooks to test it.
 - [Kanaries - AutoGPTQ](https://docs.kanaries.net/tutorials/ChatGPT/auto-gptq): Simple guide to use AutoGPTQ.
+- [Emerging Architectures for LLM Applications](https://a16z.com/2023/06/20/emerging-architectures-for-llm-applications/): overview of the LLM app stack.
 - [Pinecone - LangChain AI Handbook](https://www.pinecone.io/learn/langchain-intro/): Excellent free book on how to master the LangChain library.
 - [A Primer to using LlamaIndex](https://gpt-index.readthedocs.io/en/latest/guides/primer.html): Official guides to learn more about LlamaIndex.